Skip to main content

 Biographical / Historical

 Gerald Kaufman was born in Leeds, 21 June 1930, the son of Louis and Jane Kaufman.
-He was educated at Leeds Grammar School and Queen's College, Oxford, 1950-3.
+He was educated at Leeds Grammar School and Queen's College, University of Oxford, 1950-3.

-He was Assistant General Secretary of the Fabian Society, 1954-5, and then worked as a political journalist on the Daily Mirror, 1955-64, and the New Statesman, 1964-5.
+He was Assistant General Secretary of the Fabian Society, 1954-5, and then worked as a political journalist and part-time film critic on the Daily Mirror, 1955-64, and the New Statesman, 1964-5.
 He became Parliamentary Press Liaison Officer for the Labour Party, 1965-70.

-He contested elections in Bromley, 1955, and Gillingham, 1959, before being elected Labour Member of Parliament for Manchester Ardwick, 1970-83, and subsequently Manchester Gorton, 1983-.
+He contested elections in Bromley, 1955, and Gillingham, 1959, before being elected Labour Member of Parliament for Manchester Ardwick, 1970-83, and subsequently Manchester Gorton, from 1983 until his death.
 He was a Minister in the Department of the Environment, 1974-5, and the Department of Industry, 1975-9.
-In Opposition, he was Shadow Environment Secretary, 1980-3; Shadow Home Secretary, 1983-7; and Shadow Foreign Secretary, 1987-92.
-He chaired the Select Committee for Culture, Media and Sport [formerly the Select Committee on National Heritage], 1992-2005; and was a member of the Parliamentary Committee of the Parliamentary Labour Party, 1980-92, of the Labour Party National Executive Committee, 1991-2. and of the Royal Commission on House of Lords Reform, 1999.
+In Opposition, he was: Shadow Environment Secretary, 1980-3; Shadow Home Secretary, 1983-7; and Shadow Foreign Secretary, 1987-92.
+He chaired the Select Committee for Culture, Media and Sport [formerly the Select Committee on National Heritage], 1992-2005 and was a member of the Parliamentary Committee of the Parliamentary Labour Party, 1980-92, of the Labour Party National Executive Committee, 1991-2 and of the Royal Commission on House of Lords Reform, 1999.
 He was also Chairman of the Booker Prize Judges, 1999.

 He was awarded a knighthood in 2004 and died on 26 February 2017.